 How to Write a Research Paper (with Sample Research Papers) Edit Article Choosing Your TopicResearchingMaking an OutlineWriting Your PaperSample Research Papers Edited by Jackie Sinclair, Jack Herrick, Jamie Littlefield, Imperatrix and 75 others When studying at higher levels of school and throughout college, you will likely be asked to prepare research papers.
 A research paper can be used for exploring and identifying scientific, technical and social science issues.
+If it's your first time writing a research paper, it may seem daunting.
 Ad Steps Method 1 of 4: Choosing Your Topic 1Ask yourself important questions.
 5Don’t be afraid to change your topic.
 Method 2 of 4: Researching 1Begin your research.
 6Get creative with your research.
 Method 3 of 4: Making an Outline 1Annotate your research.
 9Finalize your outline.
 Method 4 of 4: Writing Your Paper